 THYMOGLOBULIN is a sterile, lyophilized powder for intravenous administration after reconstitution with sterile Water for Injection, USP (SWFI).
 Each single-use 10 mL vial contains 25 mg of anti-thymocyte globulin (rabbit), 50 mg glycine, 10 mg sodium chloride, and 50 mg mannitol.
 After reconstitution with 5 mL SWFI, each vial of reconstituted product contains approximately 5 mg/Ml of THYMOGLOBULIN, of which >90% is rabbit gamma immune globulin (IgG).
 The reconstituted solution has a pH of 6.5 to 7.2.

 Human red blood cells are used in the manufacturing process to deplete cross-reactive antibodies to non–T-cell antigens.
 The manufacturing process is validated to remove or inactivate potential exogenous viruses.
-All human red blood cells are from US registered or FDA licensed blood banks.
+All human red blood cells are from U.S.-registered or FDA-licensed blood banks.
 A virus removal step (nanofiltration, using a 20 nm filter) and a viral inactivation step (pasteurization, i.e., heat treatment of active ingredient at 60°C/10 hr) are performed for each lot.
-Each Thymoglobulin lot is released following potency testing (lymphocytotoxicity and E-rosette inhibition assays), and cross-reactive antibody testing (hemagglutination, platelet agglutination, antiglomerular basement membrane antibody, and fibroblast toxicity assays on every lot).
+Each THYMOGLOBULIN lot is released following potency testing (lymphocytotoxicity and E-rosette inhibition assays), and cross-reactive antibody testing (hemagglutination, platelet agglutination, antiglomerular basement membrane antibody, and fibroblast toxicity assays on every lot).

 DOSAGE AND ADMINISTRATION

 Instructions For Dilution And Administration

-- Allow Thymoglobulin vials to reach room temperature before reconstituting the lyophilized product.
+- Allow THYMOGLOBULIN vials to reach room temperature before reconstituting the lyophilized product.